Sillybutts/SillyMaxx1400/README.md

 All STLs were exported in print orientation.
 STEP and F3D are also provided.

+The minimum build volume for your printer is 210mm x 210mm x 210mm if you use the split version of BodyBlockC.
+The minimum for the unsplit BodyBlockC is 210mm x 210mm x 215mm.

 Some parts need brims, a lot of parts need supports.
 This blaster is NOT as cleanly printed as my other designs.

+BodyBlockC MUST BE PRINTED VERTICALLY, WITH THE RING AGAINST THE PRINT BED.
+If this isn't done, then the ring will be fragile and break off.

 I recommend rafts for the BodyBlockA and BodyBlockB parts, to keep them straight, and to make the supports easier to remove.
 I use Cura tree supports.